 The Snowy Range Road usually opens on Memorial Day Weekend.
 Some trailheads can be inaccessible by vehicle into early July.
 Trails in the higher elevations can be snow covered well into July, depending on snowpack levels.
 The Laramie River Rd and Snowy Range Rd are open until snow closes them in the fall, usually around October or November.

 WinterDue to the winter closure of the Laramie River Road, non-motorized access is limited to the extreme southern portion of the Range via Colorado Hwy 14.

 On the western side, some access is available through the CSF.

-Further north, Highway 130 is closed in winter and access is from the end of the closure on the east and west sides of the range.
+Wyoming Highway 230, which is open year round, provides a narrow corridor of access to the central parts of the range though it is primarily used by snowmobiles.Further north, Highway 130 is closed in winter and access is from the end of the closure on the east and west sides of the range.
 This area also is primarily used by snowmobilers.

 Prior to the arrival of Europeans, various Native American tribes ventured into the range at certain times of the

 year to hunt and gather lodge poles.
 From the north and east, Northern Arapaho and Cheyenne, Oglala Sioux and Eastern Shoshone all frequented the valleys adjacent to the range.
 From the west came the White River Utes.
 Meetings between the Utes and the eastern plains tribes